Hawsome/Hawsome/README.md

 ### Hi there 👋

-I'm Olaoluwa "Awesome" Akinfenwa, a Full-stack web developer.
+I'm Olaoluwa "Awesome" Akinfenwa, a full-stack web developer.
 I am passionate about crafting seamless user experiences through intuitive design and optimized functionality.
-When I'm not coding, you can find me gaming or diving into a good book.
-My love for problem-solving extends beyond the computer screen, and I am always eager to tackle new challenges both in and out of work.
+You can find me gaming or diving into a good book when I'm not coding.
+My love for problem-solving extends beyond the computer screen, and I am always eager to tackle new challenges in and out of work.

 ## Skills